crazyquark/limelight-odroid/README.md

 [Limelight](https://github.com/limelight-stream) is an open source implementation of NVIDIA's GameStream, as used by the NVIDIA Shield, but built for Linux/OS X/Windows.

-Limelight-pc allows you to stream your full collection of Steam games from your powerful desktop to another PC or laptop running Linux/OS X/Windows.
+Limelight-odroid allows you to stream your full collection of Steam games from your powerful desktop to your odroid device, running ubuntu.

-Limelight also has an [Android implementation](https://github.com/limelight-stream/limelight-android).
+Limelight also has a [Desktop implementation](https://github.com/limelight-stream/limelight-pc) (which this is based on) and an [Android implementation](https://github.com/limelight-stream/limelight-android).
 Versions for [iOS](https://github.com/limelight-stream/limelight-ios) and [Windows Phone](https://github.com/limelight-stream/limelight-wp) are currently in development.

 ##Features

-* Streams Steam and all of your games from your PC to your Linux/OS X/Windows machine
+* Streams Steam and all of your games from your odroid
 * Keyboard and Mouse support
 * Full support for Xbox 360 controllers, PS3 and PS4 controllers, and other HID gamepads
-* Full Windows, OS X, and Linux Support
+* <s>Full Windows, OS X, and Linux Support</s>

 ##Features to come